12 Feb 5 Key Questions to Improve Your Assortment Plans (2021)

 Critical Considerations for Retail Assortment Plans

-A retailer’s assortment planning process can make or break their selling season (or even their entire fiscal year).
+In fact, a retailer’s assortment planning process can make or break their selling season (or even their entire fiscal year).

 If your predictions are inaccurate (or your assortment plan fails to reflect consumer demand) — you’ll be facing out-of-stocks, markdowns, and unhappy customers all year.